 The Board has adopted a Board Charter which documents the membership and operating procedures of the Board and the apportionment of responsibilities between the Board and management.
 The position descriptions for the Chair and the chair of each Board committee, and the CEO are set out in the Board Charter.
-A copy of the Board

-Charter is set out in Annexure A and is also available on the Company's website at www.oceanagold.com/about-us/governance.
+A copy of the Board Charter is set out in Annexure A and is also available on the Company's website at www.oceanagold.com/about-us/governance.

-During the Company's 2020 financial year, the composition of the Board was as follows:
+During the Company's 2021 financial year, the composition of the Board was as follows:

-- Mr Ian M Reid (Chair and independent Non-Executive Director); - Dr Geoff W Raby (independent Non-Executive Director); - Mr Paul B Sweeney (independent Non-Executive Director); - Mr Craig J Nelsen (independent Non-Executive Director); - Ms Catherine A Gignac (independent Non-Executive Director); - Ms Sandra M Dodds (independent Non-Executive Director appointed 5 November 2020); and - Mr Michael H L Holmes (President and CEO, Executive Director appointed 6 April 2020).
+- Mr Paul Benson (appointed as Chair on 1 October 2021 and independent Non-Executive Director on 6 May 2021) - Mr Ian M Reid (Chair until 30 September 2021 and independent Non-Executive Director); - Mr Craig J Nelsen (independent Non-Executive Director); - Ms Catherine A Gignac (independent Non-Executive Director); - Ms Sandra M Dodds (independent Non-Executive Director); and - Mr Mick J McMullen (independent Non-Executive Director appointed 6 May 2021) - Dr Geoff W Raby (independent Non-Executive Director until 29 June 2021); - Mr Paul B Sweeney (independent Non-Executive Director until 29 June 2021); and - Mr Michael H L Holmes (President and CEO, Executive Director resigned on 8 September 2021).